-For all elective sterilizations, SCDHHS requires the provider and beneficiary to complete a Consent for Sterilization Form located with the Forms information associated with this manual.
+For all elective sterilizations, SCDHHS requires the provider and beneficiary to complete a Consent for Sterilization Form located with the form information associated with this manual.
 The Consent for Sterilization Form (DHHS Form 687) has been designed to meet all federal requirements associated with elective sterilizations.
-The Physician should submit a properly completed Consent Form with his or her claim so that all providers including Clinics and Hospitals may also be reimbursed.
+The physician must submit a properly completed Consent Form with his or her claim so that all providers including clinics and hospitals may also be reimbursed.